2022 al-Shabaab invasion of Ethiopia: Invasion

 On 20 or 21 July 2022, about 500 al-Shabaab fighters crossed the border at Yeed from Somalia's Bakool into Ethiopia's Afder Zone.
 The invading force reportedly mostly consisted of militants recruited from Ethiopia itself.
 Al-Shabaab's "Ethiopian Front", led by Ali Diyaar, was known to have taken part in the operation.
 The rebels advanced 150 km into Ethiopian territory.
 They captured the town of Hulhul, but were encircled there by Somali Region paramilitary forces on 22 July.
 In the following, three-days-long battle for Hulhul, the rebel force was destroyed or at least forced to retreat.
 The Ethiopian government claimed that its troops had killed over 100 al-Shabaab rebels at Hulhul, and destroyed 13 vehicles.

 On 24 or 25 July, an al-Shabaab contingent of about 200 fighters made another incursion at Ferfer, clashing with security forces at Lasqurun village.
 After some fighting, this attack was also repulsed by Somali Region security forces; the latter claimed to had killed 85 rebels during this clash.
 Meanwhile, the ENDF deployed reinforcements to the Somali Region.
 At this point, Ethiopian officials argued that all invaders had been eliminated, though security analysts cautioned that some rebels might had slipped through the pro-government defensive lines.
 The Ethiopian government later admitted that operations against al-Shabaab invaders were continuing.
 According to Critical Threats, one rebel unit had entered Ethiopia east of El Barde, and was still active between Gode and Kelafo by 27 July.
 A third invading force, counting several hundred al-Shabaab militants, reportedly also entered Ethiopia around this time.
 Rebels belonging to this force were subsequently sighted near El Kari, Jaraati, and Imi.
 According to "credible reports", some al-Shabaab troops were also moving toward Moyale.

+Ethiopia struck al-Shabaab positions in Somalia from the air in late July and early August.